TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/User/Index.rst

 Here should be described how to use the extension from the editor perspective.

 - How does it work?

+  - works well when doing this.

+  - does not work so well when doing that but we can live with it.

+  - **mind indentation when nesting lists**.

 - How to install the plugin on a web page?

 - What options are available?

 Language should be non-technical, explaining, using small examples.